drugs4covid/bio-ner/README.md

 ![Docker](https://img.shields.io/badge/docker-v3+-blue.svg)
 ![Python](https://img.shields.io/badge/python-v3+-blue.svg)

-This repo is part of the development of the following Master Thesis [Named entity recognition and normalization in biomedical literature: a practical case in SARS-CoV-2 literature](https://oa.upm.es/67933/)

-## Basic Overview
-Biomedical Named Entity Recognition and Normalization of Diseases, Chemicals and Genenetic entity classes through the use of state-of-the-art models.
-The core piece in the modelling of the text entities recognition will be [BioBERT](https://github.com/dmis-lab/biobert-pytorch).
-Normalization step will be achived through inverse index search in a Solr database.
+Biomedical Named Entity Recognition and Normalization of Diseases, Drugs, Genes and Proteins entity classes through the use of state-of-the-art techniques.
+It is based on the [BioBERT](https://github.com/dmis-lab/biobert-pytorch) language model to identify entities.
+Normalization step is performed through inverse index search in a Solr database.

 ## System Set-up
 Package bionlp is mainly proposed to be used as part of the webpage or the annotation of CORD-19.
 In its dockerized versions these requirements are already satisfied.
 If it was desired to use it separately, the following dependencies must be satisfied: